 032- Red Mess

-I played with these colors for hours—first more yellow, then more orange, then more and more reds, darker reds, reds mixed with blues, reds mixed with yellows.
-While painting, I got in touch with the unnamed emotions in the air around my into my mother’s German family in Chicago, Illinois during WW II.
+I played with these colors for hours—first more yellow, then more orange, and then more reds, darker reds, reds mixed with blues, reds mixed with yellows.
+While painting the reds, unnamed emotions began to rise up, emotions that filled the air around my mother’s German family in Chicago, Illinois during WW II.

 I learned to walk, talk, feed myself and sing through The War Years, 1939 through 1945.
-By VE Day on May 8th of 1945 and VJ Day on September 2nd, 1945, was I old enough to associate the pictures of decimated, skeletal men in Life Magazine and the idea of War with the darker, preverbal feelings that had swirled through our homes during the war years?
-Throughout WW II, I lived securely.
+By VE Day on May 8th of 1945 and VJ Day on September 2nd, 1945, was I had subliminally associated the pictures of decimated, skeletal men in Life Magazine and the idea of War with the darker feelings and anxious emotions that I had sensed in my parents, grandparents, aunts and uncles during the war years.
+Throughout the war years, I lived securely.
 I was loved by an intact family, well fed, clothed daily with clean garments, and nurtured on Mother Goose’s rhymes and traditional holiday celebrations.
-Throughout the war I also sensed the diverse tensions and conflicts of our nation, world and the family I loved to the core of my being.
+But I also sensed the diverse unsettling tensions and conflicts of our nation, world and the family I loved to the core of my being.

 Letters traveled across the Atlantic between my grandmother and her German cousins.
 She sent them packages with food.
 She worried about them.
 My grownups weren’t happy.
 My mother was often tight lipped.
 When we traveled, the trains and stations were filled with soldiers and sailors.
 I grew up feeling the thrilling patriotism of a nation courageously united against evil and unnamed, unexpressed fear.
 Nameless fear.

 Our family men didn’t go to war.
 They wanted to enlist, but all had babies, all had wartime jobs, all lived in city wards where younger men filled the draft quotas.
 Later, I heard that all had wanted to sign up, but the family women banded together and refused to sign permission for them.
 Was my grandma relieved that her sons were not sent across the sea to kill her German family?
 When German cousins wanted to flee to America, my family wouldn’t sign for them—in feared they might be Nazis.
 When two young cousins in the German army were captured and sent to a camp for prisoners of war in nearby Wisconsin, my family chose not to visit them—once again, in fear of Nazism.
 My grandma’s grandma had a Jewish name.
 Was she Jewish?
-The trace in our DNA is inconclusive; I don’t yet know.
+If so, no trace lingers in our DNA or family traditions; I don’t yet know.

 How many, I wonder, in this pain strapped world, suffer from sorrows that are not their own?
 How many, who find a loving God hard to understand, can finally relate to Jesus as man of sorrows?
 When innocence is exposed to evil, what then?
 Hardness?
 Denial? or Healing?
 We so often need the redemptive flow of cleansing available through Jesus’ innocent blood for more sins than our own.
 For those who know it, Jesus’ capacity to cleanse a soul from evil’s contamination and to restore the purity of broken trust and faith is a supernatural miracle.
 When, by faith, His love washes over intractable guilt, shame, pain and the tragedies of life on earth, when He reaches down to cleanse all the pain-soaked child hearts that have been darkened by the sins of human beings agains their own kind, miracles happen.
-Without divine hope for courage to face the pain of forgiveness and accept the reality of love that broke Jesus’ heart on the cross, how dare we touch, how can we bear, the world’s sorrow, the tragedy of every innocent death since Cain killed Able?
+Without divine hope and strength for courage to face the pain and to forgive, without receiving the reality of redeeming love that broke Jesus’ heart on the cross, how dare we touch, how can we bear the world’s sorrow, the tragedy of every innocent death since Cain killed Able?
 War is horrible.